viljami/js13kserver/README.md

-# js13kgames.com Game Server
+# js13kgames.com Game Server (Peer to peer edition)

-Game server for the [js13kGames Competition](http://js13kgames.com/).
+Build on game server for the [js13kGames Competition](http://js13kgames.com/).

+Simple example on p2p.
+Any suggestions and improvement ideas are very welcome.

 ## Install